Boost your mortgage chances

 Check your credit report before they do

-It used to be that you'd have to pay to get your credit report, but since the introduction of GDPR in May 2018, you can now get them all for free.
+It used to be that you'd have to pay to get your credit report, but since the introduction of GDPR in May 2018, you can now your statutory reports for free.
 It is worth checking all of them are up to scratch, as you don't know which one(s) your future mortgage lender will check.

 The MoneySavingExpert.com Credit Club gives you your free Experian Credit Report.
 Just sign up, and you get your credit report and score, as well as a personalised assessment of where your credit profile is strong, and where it might need work.

 There are also two other credit reference agencies in the UK, TransUnion and Equifax.
 You can also see your credit report for each of them for free too:

 For more information on how to do this read our Credit Scores guide.

 All lenders use at least one agency when assessing your file.
 Your credit report contains data from five main sources:

 - Court records.
 County court judgments (CCJs) and bankruptcies indicate if you have a history of debt problems.